synthgenetix/convergence/docs/home/CONTRIBUTIONS.md

 ### 3. Make Your Changes

-- Write clean, readable code.
+- Write clean, readable code that follows established patterns and conventions.
+  Focus on clarity and maintainability, making your code easy for others to understand and modify.
-- Add tests for new features.
+- Add tests for new features to ensure reliability and prevent regressions.
-- Update documentation.
+  Include unit tests, integration tests, and edge cases to maintain code quality.
+- Update documentation to reflect your changes and help users understand new features.
+  Include examples, API references, and migration guides when appropriate.
-- Follow existing code style.
+- Follow existing code style to maintain consistency across the codebase.
+  Use the provided linting tools and pre-commit hooks to ensure your code meets project standards.

 ### 4. Commit Your Changes